Temperature anomaly (K; relative to 1971-2000) - Land and ocean: latitudes between 60N and 90N - NOAA - Monthly

 This series is part of the dataset: Temperature anomalies by latitude (NOAA)

 Download Full Dataset (.xlsx)Latest updates.
-In both land and oceanic locations at latitudes between 60 degrees North and 90 degrees North, the temperature anomaly relative to the 1971-2000 average was 3.56 degrees Kelvin in November 2025, compared to 3.92 in the previous month.
+In both land and oceanic locations at latitudes between 60 degrees North and 90 degrees North, the temperature anomaly relative to the 1971-2000 average stood at 0.63 degrees Kelvin in April 2026, compared to 0.80 in March.

 Sample.
-There are 2,111 observations in the monthly series shown in the plot above.
-The series covers the time range extending from January 1850 to November 2025.
+This monthly series has 2,116 records in total.
+The series covers the span of time extending from January 1850 to April 2026.

 History.
-Here’s a quick look at some summary statistics calculated on the entire sample: the anomaly was equal on average to -0.04 degrees Kelvin; it attained a maximum of 5.00 in November 2020; it reached a trough of -4.09 in February 1979.
+Take a look at some simple statistics we calculated on the whole sample: the anomaly had an average value of -1.22 degrees Kelvin; it reached its minimum of -5.27 in February 1979; it reached its highest level of 3.40 in February 2025.

 Latest values